parmazip/monobase/apps/website/README.md

 # Marketing Website

-Public-facing marketing website for the Parmazip Healthcare Platform.
+Public-facing marketing website for the Monobase Healthcare Platform.
 Built with Next.js for optimal SEO, provider discovery, and public information about platform features.

 ## Tech Stack